-6.1.2 Process for Investigating Suspected Departures from Academic Integrity
+Process for Investigating Suspected Departures from Academic Integrity

-The Queen's Academic Integrity Policy (https:// www.queensu.ca/secretariat/policies/senate/academicintegrity-policy/) and Academic Integrity Procedures -(https://www.queensu.ca/secretariat/policies/senate/ academic-integrity-procedures-requirements-facultiesschools/)Requirements of Faculties & Schools govern academic integrity matters and they set out complete procedures and processes for handling suspected departures from academic integrity.
+The Smith School of Business Policy on Academic Integrity (https://smith.queensu.ca/about/academic_integrity/) sets out complete procedures and processes for handling suspected departures from academic integrity.
 Students are responsible for familiarizing themselves with the policy.
-Normally, where a course professor has a concern about a possible departure from academic integrity, the professor will notify the student and investigate in accordance with Queen's procedures.
+Normally, where a course professor has a concern about a possible departure from academic integrity, the professor will notify the student and investigate in accordance with Smith policy.
 The student will have an opportunity to respond and their response will be considered part of the evidence in the case.